‘Avengers: Endgame’ Spoilers: What Happened In Marvel’s Biggest Movie Yet?

 Captain America Earns Mjolnir

 In what is sure to be one of the most crowd-pleasing scenes in the film, Thor is saved from death by his trusty hammer, only this time it wasn’t the God of Thunder calling for it.
-As Thanos drove the Stormbreaker axe into Thor’s chest, Captain America was the one who summoned his hammer Mjolnir, stunning Thanos and cementing his status as worthy enough to wield the weapon.
+As Thanos drove the Stormbreaker ax into Thor’s chest, Captain America was the one who summoned his hammer Mjolnir, stunning Thanos and cementing his status as worthy enough to wield the weapon.
 Previously, the only other Avenger other than Thor who was able to pick up Mjolnir was Vision, with Captain America unable to pick it up during Age of Ultron.
 In the time since, Steve Rogers has proven his worth and wields the hammer throughout his battle with Thanos.
 A moment that is likely to elicit cheers from audiences, it’s a major part of Captain America’s journey as his arc in the series concludes in a matter that is well deserved.

 Women Are The Future Of The Avengers

-In one notable scene during the final battle with Thanos, Spider-Man hands the Infinity Gauntlet to Captain Marvel, who is then assisted by nearly every living female superhero in the Marvel universe in fighting through Thanos’ minions in an effort to get the gauntlet to Ant Man’s time machine.
+In one notable scene during the final battle with Thanos, Spider-Man hands the Infinity Gauntlet to Captain Marvel, who is then assisted by nearly every living female superhero in the Marvel universe in fighting through Thanos’ minions in an effort to get the gauntlet to Ant-Man’s time machine.
 The symbolism is sure to be lost on few and illustrates that as the Marvel Cinematic Universe has grown, it has gained a wealth of diverse characters in the process.
-While Captain Marvel didn’t play the dominant role in the film like some may have expected given her power, she was integral to the two battles with Thanos in the film and there is no doubt she will be one of the faces of the franchise as it continues.
+While Captain Marvel didn’t play the dominant role in the film like some may have expected given her power, she was integral to the two battles with Thanos in the film, and there is no doubt she will be one of the faces of the franchise as it continues.
 She will be joined by Valkyrie, who was handed control of New Asgard by Thor.
-While Black Widow’s death means the lone woman in the original Avengers won’t be a part of Phase 4, the new look Avengers could potentially be lead by Marvel and Valkyrie.
+While Black Widow’s death means the lone woman in the original Avengers won’t be a part of Phase 4, the new look Avengers could potentially be led by Marvel and Valkyrie.